amitnath12/PIC-with-4-level-priority-resolver-for-multicore-processor/README.md

 - Stores addresses of service routines for each interrupt type, allowing quick and efficient response to interrupts.
 - # Vector Address:
 - Sends the vector address of the interrupt that is currently being served to the particular core through data bus.
+- # Control Logic:
+- Responsible for sending interrupt requests to the cores.When any core responds with Acknowledgement signal,Interrupt request should be updated for the other cores.